-In this article, I will give to you an overview of things I learned about project management in last 10 years.
+In this article, I will give you an overview of what learned about project management in the last 10 years.
 Firstly, I’m a co-founder of Kontra.
-My first touch with project management was 10 years ago when I started my non-profit student organization.
+My first encounter with project management was ten years ago when I started my non-profit student organization.
 We have had several products.
-During years, I have been a leader in a web development projects (worked with programmers and designers – our in-house team and some freelancers), offline-online projects (students loyalty cards) and marketing projects.
+During years, I have been working as a leader in web development projects (I worked with programmers and designers – our in-house team and some freelancers), offline and online projects (students loyalty cards) and marketing projects.

-After that, I started Kontra with my colleague and 6 months after we started our startup – FenixApps (games and apps for Facebook).
-One thing to note: I’m not a web developer.
+After that, I started Kontra with my colleague, and six months after we started our startup – FenixApps (games and apps for Facebook).
+One thing to note is: I’m not a web developer.

 Who is a project manager?
 And what is project management?

-A project manager is a person who is responsible for project delivery within agreed deadlines and with available resources.
-In web development agency this is a person between clients and web designers/programmers.
+A project manager is a person responsible for project delivery within agreed deadlines and with available resources.
+In a web development agency, this is a person between clients and web designers/programmers.

-Project management is the discipline of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria. … The primary challenge of project management is to achieve all of the project goals within the given constraints.
+Project management is a discipline of initiating, planning, executing, controlling, and closing the work of a team to achieve specific goals and meet specific success criteria. … The primary challenge of project management is to accomplish all of the project goals within the given constraints.
 (Wikipedia)

-As I mentioned before, I’m not developer nor designer (but I tried all of that during my college days).
-If you want to lead web development team, you should understand basics such as back-end, front-end, hosting, domains, HTML/CSS, databases, etc. In my experience, it is not necessary to understand technology deeply.
+As I mentioned before, I’m not a developer or designer.
+If you want to lead a web development team, you should understand the basics such as back-end, front-end, hosting, domains, HTML/CSS, databases, etc. In my experience, it’s not necessary to understand technology deeply.
 If we talk about a complex project, you should have an excellent technical team lead or some consulting during project planning.

-Like everything else in life, it is all about attitude.
-If you are dedicated person, you will gain all of the skills that are necessary for leading web development team or teams in any other industry.
+Like everything else in life, it’s all about attitude.
+If you are a dedicated person, you will gain all of the skills necessary for leading a web development team or teams in any other industry.

 Types of projects I used to work

-In the last 10 years, I used to work on two types of projects.
+In the last ten years, I used to work on two types of projects.